 Sophie Bartes's dystopic romantic comedy won the Alfred P. Sloan prize at Sundance.
 It is easy to see why.
 The Sloan Foundation promotes films preoccupied with science-related issues, and The Pod Generation ponders a very personal one.
 In near-future New York, Rachel (Emilia Clark) and Alvy (Chiwetel Ejiofor) grapple with the possibility of getting pregnant.
 She is a powerful executive at a social media agency, putting her on the cutting edge of the business world.
 He is a botanist promoting access to nature in an ever more artificial world.
 Guess who brings home the bread?
 She does, so instead of taking maternity leave, they consider a service allowing them to gestate babies inside an artificial womb.
 It is so convenient!
 They can carry it around like a backpack or leave it in a laboratory under the care of skilled technicians.

 The couple spar over ethical and emotional implications and reluctantly agree to follow the procedure.
 As the pregnancy advances, their conflicting viewpoints change.
 Clark and Ejiofor have an easy chemistry between them.
-It is easy to believe they are in a relationship.
-The Pod Generation smartly builds a recognizable future and articulates how convenience, and not necessarily progress, is the motor of innovation for our generation.
+You can believe they are in a relationship.
+The Pod Generation smartly builds a recognizable future and articulates how convenience, and not necessarily progress, is the motor of innovation.
 You can share Alvy’s exasperation when his boss announces budget cuts that would force them to switch the plants in their greenhouse with holograms.

 As the delivery date looms on the horizon, Rachel and Alvy find common ground in a way that balances science and humanity without falling into reactionary conservatism.